 Homeowners insurance protects more than you might think

 Your home is your castle and, to push the analogy to the limit, homeowners insurance is the knight who swoops in to protect it in times of distress.
-Well, that's how it's supposed to work, anyway.
-Like just about everything insurance-related, shopping for a homeowners policy can be confusing, time consuming and downright frustrating.
+At least that's how it's supposed to work.
+You only need to read the many tales of woe on the Internet to learn that things can sometimes go terribly wrong.
+The best way to keep problems from piling up is to choose your policy and insurance company carefully, and to review both every year to make sure they still meet your needs.
+Unfortunately, shopping for a homeowners policy can be confusing, time consuming and downright frustrating.

 Most home insurance policies cover four things.
 A standard homeowners policy covers damage to your house and detached structures, such as sheds, from situations like fires and theft.
 Your personal possessions will be covered up to a specified dollar limit, and most policies include liability coverage to pay for property damage or bodily injury to others.
 Finally, hotel costs, meals and other incidentals are usually covered if you have to live elsewhere while your house is being repaired.

-Renters insurance, also known as HO-4 coverage, protects against many of the same perils as homeowners insurance.
-Like homeowners insurance, renters insurance covers your possessions and provides liability coverage in the event of situations such as fire or theft.
+Renters need insurance, too.
+Rental insurance, also known as HO-4 coverage, protects against many of the same perils as homeowners insurance.
+Like home insurance, renters insurance provides liability coverage and covers your possessions in the event of situations such as fire or theft.
 Also, like homeowners policies, renters insurance generally pays for living expenses if your unit becomes uninhabitable.
 The major difference is that it doesn't cover the structure itself, which is your landlord's responsibility.

 Military families have some additional options and considerations.
 A handful of companies cater exclusively to active-duty military, veterans and their families.
 Some insurers may offer coverage options and discounts exclusively for servicemen and women.
 Whatever they choose, military families will want to ensure their policies don't have a vacancy clause that voids their coverage during deployment, cautions the National Association of Insurance Commissioners (NAIC).
 Policies will also vary on whether personal property is covered when it's damaged in a war zone, NAIC says.